VvyomShah/tic-tac-toe/README.md

 # Project Title

 ## Project Description
-This is a full-stack web application consisting of a **Node.js backend** and a **React frontend**.
-The backend handles authentication, game management, and user records, while the frontend provides a user-friendly interface for interacting with these features.
+This is a Tic-Tac-Toe game consisting of a **Express.js backend** and a **React frontend**.
+The backend handles authentication, game management, and user records, while the frontend provides a user-friendly interface for playing the game.

 ## Setup Instructions